TO PROVE IT

 Gloss finish is another popular surface, typically used when an ultra-shiny and smooth effect is desired.
 With its exceptional sharpness and vibrant colour reproduction, gloss prints look great for commercial work and also in the home, especially for things like posters.

 The variation in print quality can be frustrating, which is why Fujifilm and One Vision Imaging are challenging photographers to ‘Print to Prove It’, and see the difference a professional photo lab printing on quality Fujifilm paper can make.

-We're so convinced you'll see the difference, we're offering three free 10x8" or 12x8" prints on your choice of paper.
+We're so convinced you'll see the difference, we're offering three free 10x8" or 12x8" prints on your choice of Gloss or Lustre paper.

-To claim your three for free Print to Prove It voucher, please sign up below.
+To claim your three for free Print to Prove It voucher, enter your details in the form above.
 It's as easy as that!